Off Center Fed (OCF) Dipole Antennas

 "Civilized" meaning here that the antenna has close to 50 Ohms, or at least

-that it can be matched efficiently by a low-cost asymmetrical matchbox.
+that it can be matched by the radio's built-in ATU efficiently, or by a low-cost asymmetrical matchbox with external 1:1 balun.

 I have used Ten-Tec transceivers for my home station for most of my 50 years on the air, because they have no problem to deliver full power, 100w all day long into a 3:1 SWR.